isc-projects/bind9/doc/arm/reference.rst

    This option is used to check for non-terminal wildcards.
 The use of non-terminal wildcards is almost always as a result of a failure to understand the wildcard matching algorithm (:rfc:`1034`).
-This option affects master zones.
+This option affects primary zones.
 The default (``yes``) is to check for non-terminal wildcards and issue a warning.

 ``check-integrity``
-   Perform post load zone integrity checks on master zones.
+   Perform post load zone integrity checks on primary zones.
 This checks that MX and SRV records refer to address (A or AAAA) records and that glue address records exist for delegated zones.
 For MX and SRV records only in-zone hostnames are checked (for out-of-zone hostnames